lidofinance/lido-frontend-template/DOCS.md

 };
 ```

-If you take a look at `_app.tsx`, you will see than the public runtime config will be passed down to our app context using the `getInitialProps` function.
+If you take a look at `_app.tsx`, you will see that the public runtime config will be passed down to our app context using the `getInitialProps` function.

 **Step 3.** Export the `getServerSideProps` function from each page where you are planning to use your variable.
 The function doesn't have to return anything but it forces Next.js to run `getInitialProps` on the server.